-Description of the

-As disclosed in notes 2(Y)(IV) and 14 of the consolidated financial statements, the Corporation enters into transactions that are accounted for as derivative financial instruments and are recorded at fair value.
-The valuation of derivative instruments classified as Level III are determined using assumptions that are not readily observable.
-As at December 31, 2019 the Corporation's derivative financial instruments classified as level III were \$686 million.
+Description of As disclosed in notes 2(Z)(V) and 15 of the consolidated financial statements, the Corporation enters into transactions that are accounted for as derivative financial instruments and are recorded at fair value.
+The valuation of derivative instruments classified as level III are determined using assumptions that are not readily observable.
+As at December 31, 2020 the Corporation's derivative financial instruments classified as level III were \$582 million.